stefan-contiu/cloud-crypto-benchmark/README.md

 # cloud-crypto-benchmark

-TODO :
+Contains :
-* upload C micro-bench code
+* C micro-bench code
-* upload Python macro-bench code
+* Python macro-bench code
-* upload Spreadsheet with results
+* Spreadsheet with results
-* upload Latex src article
+* Submitted article

 The research work reported in this benchmarking project is associated to the PARSEC project: https://github.com/Scille/parsec-cloud